 But an organization is filled with knowledge.
 By necessity, that data is required to be easily referenced and accessible, be stored securely, and never become a time-consuming burden.
 An organization cannot afford to be seen as haphazard or eccentric, either in its approach internally or when client-facing.
 That costs time – lots of it – and time costs money and client trust.
 Centralizing data, with a view to easily control that data, and easy search, access, and ease of use for end-users is an investment in a powerful asset.

 Bamboo Knowledge Base provides a centralized, searchable, and secure knowledge management system that can be set up in minutes, with seamless SharePoint® integration.
 Streamlined and updated with a user-friendly, enhanced efficiency approach, it is designed to encourage self-sufficiency and cut back on requests.
-Flexible, scalable, and dynamic, with multiple ways to find data, your teams gain real potential to manage more, faster – particularly when working in its familiar environment.
+Flexible, scalable, and dynamic, with multiple ways to find data, your teams gain the real potential to manage more, faster – particularly when working in its familiar environment.

 With Knowledge Base, articles can be created, managed, and reported on from one location.
 Knowledge Managers have the ability to speed up information processing with the help of a streamlined Q&A user interface and a quick-to-access archive of articles, while administrators can take advantage of a configurable dashboard section that provides a place to set up relevant web parts.
 And security can be easily configured with SharePoint security trimming.
 In short, real knowledge and the innovation it inspires have gone into the latest release of Knowledge Base for SharePoint.